Richardaeld/cola-vending-machine/README.md

 + Creating a method for front-end users to login and update their username and password.
 + Creating a way for users to delete their own accounts.
 + Stripe was chosen as a payment API and its integration process was not finished.
+### Purchase and Download
+#### Anonymous
++ These users will not be creating accounts.
+Instead they will:
+    + Click on a cola they like and go to the details page.
+    + They will click the buy button on the details page for a cola.
+    + A stripe interface will be created and the user can then enter their card information.
+    + After successfully submitting their card information a stripe webhook will allow the API and React applications to know they have received payment.
+    + A anonymous webtoken will be created and saved on the users browser.
+    + A new download button will be made visible and have a fetch on it to the decrement cola address or 'updates amount of cola in -1 increment' (as its labeled on the API Wireframes image, api_request.jpg)
+    + The user can click to download their soda json file.
+    + After a single click the button will be disabled and then removed.
++ There are some potential issues with this method.
+    + If a user refreshes they will lose the download button.
+    + The server is currently not designed to track anonymous or logged in users and if they have actually downloaded their file.

+#### Logged in Users
++ These users will be creating accounts and logging in each time they wish to make a purchase.
+Their purchase flow will look like:
+    + Click on login button
+    + provide their log in information and a webtoken will be created and saved on the users browser.
+    + The user will then be able to select a cola they want to buy.
+    + Once on the details page, they will click the buy button to buy a cola.
+    + A stripe interface will be created and the user can then enter their card information.
+    + After successfully submitting their card information a stripe webhook will allow the API and React applications to know they have received payment.
+    + A new download button will be made visible and have a fetch on it to the decrement cola address or 'updates amount of cola in -1 increment' (as its labeled on the API Wireframes image, api_request.jpg)
+    + The user can click to download their soda json file.
+    + After a single click the button will be disabled and then removed.
++ There are some potential issues with this method.
+    + If a user refreshes they will lose the download button.
+    + The server is currently not designed to track anonymous or logged in users and if they have actually downloaded their file.

 # Assumptions
 + The vending machine will only dispense one cola at a time.